pangilinan-patrick/MyDBuddy-Channel-Web/README.md

 http://localhost:3000/assets/modules/channel-web/examples/MyDCampusPortal.html?botId=draft
 ```

-Please note that this project was developed using `Botpress 12.30.6`
+Please note that this project was developed using `Botpress 12.30.6`.
+You can download the latest binaries here: https://v12.botpress.com/

 ## 📁 <strong>Important Files</strong>